pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 Copy and paste this array into `rock.js`

-**IMPORTANT** if you forget to use `module.exports` or misspell it as `module.export`, you will get an empty object.
-Be sure to check this carefully, as it is a common bug.

-Let's make an index of all the rocks.
+Make an index route of all the rocks.
+Be sure to import your data first.

 **app.js**